MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 ## Create a new C# WinUI app

 In Visual Studio, create a new project.
-In the **Create a new project** dialog, set the language filter to "C#" and the platform filter to "winui", then select the **Blank app, Packaged (WinUI3 in Desktop)** template.
+In the **Create a new project** dialog, set the language filter to "C#" and the project type filter to "winui", then select the **Blank app, Packaged (WinUI3 in Desktop)** template.
 Name the new project "GenAIExample".

 ## Add references to the ONNX Runtime Generative AI Nuget package